lancedb/vectordb-recipes/examples/databricks_DBRX_website_bot/README.md

-## Hogwarts chatbot with Open source RAG using DBRX, LanceDB, and LLama-index with Hugginface Embeddings
+## Hogwarts chatbot with Open source RAG using DBRX, LanceDB, and LLama-index with Huggingface Embeddings

 This application is a website chatbot that uses the Open source RAG model with DBRX, LanceDB, and LLama-index with Hugginface Embeddings.
-The chatbot is built using the RAG model, which is a retrieval-augmented generation model that can be used for a variety of tasks, including question answering, text generation, and more.

 ### Steps to Run the Application